Scroll down for the short production ( 2 min, 40sec. ) or read the background first.

 I am talking Audio-Visual with Video integration here, mostly to fellow photographers / AV makers and to those of my peers who want to produce good Audio-Visuals.
 Do I have peers?
 I don’t think so — the serious photographers I know all have larger and more cameras than I will ever have.
 Fine with me, I am “travelling light”.
-How would you know a serious Photographer?
+BTW: How would you know a serious Photographer?
 No selfies!

 Making a PIZZA with ready-made dough?!
-Did that once only, and that’s similar to taking other people’s images from the Internet – without checking CC or asking for permission – and make your AVs.
+Did that once only, and that’s similar to taking other people’s work from the Internet – without checking CC or asking for permission – and make your AVs.
 If it’s impossible to check, the least AV – makers must do, give credit.

 The music we usually borrow and of course we attribute our sources, don’t we?